 Summer Reassessments.
 For students who do progress to the following year by the end of trimester 2, there is also a summer reassessment period.
-Unless an accepted PMC dictates otherwise, individual reassessment scores are capped at a maximum of the pass mark (40% for BSc courses).
+Unless an accepted PMC dictates otherwise, individual reassessment scores are capped at a maximum of the pass mark (which is 40% for BSc courses).

 Students on Integrated Master’s programmes will progress through the programme in line with the Academic Regulations for Taught Programmes with one exception.
 In order to progress from Level 5 to Level 6 and Level 6 to Level 7, students must accumulate 120 credits at Level 5 and Level 6; students must also achieve a Level 6 mark of 50% or more.

 Students who achieve a module mark of less than 50% at Level 6 shall be permitted to be reassessed for each assessed component where a mark of less than 50% was achieved, or to retake the module.
 At reassessment, capping will be applied per regulations at 50%.
 If the student has retaken the module, the module mark shall be calculated entirely from the new component marks and grades achieved at that point and the overall module mark capped at 50%.

 For the purposes of the degree classification, the revised mark capped at 50% will only apply to the integrated master’s award.
 If an honours degree is to be awarded as an ITQ then the original marks obtained at first sit will apply if above 40%.
 Otherwise the component mark is capped at 40% following reassessment for failure at first sit or, if re-taken, the overall module mark is capped at 40%.